benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 Regardless of what happens, though, there's nothing further you can do to the promise to affect the outcome.
 The promise is resolved to the other promise, irrevocably.
 Any attempt to resolve it again, or to reject it, will have no effect.

-A promise is resolved if it is settled, **OR** if it has been "locked in" to follow the state of another promise.
+Now I try to make it simple to remember: A promise is resolved if it is settled, **OR** if it has been "locked in" to follow the state of another promise.
-Contrary to popular belief, resolving a promise doesn't necessarily change its primary state.
+So, it is contrary to popular belief, resolving a promise doesn't necessarily change its primary state.
 In fact, it often doesn't.
 Promise resolution is a separate concept from promise fulfillment.

 ### "Why use the word 'resolved' when things are still up in the air?"
-It's because of the irrevocability I mentioned earlier: once a promise is resolved, nothing can change what's going to happen to it.
+It's because of the irrevocability: once a promise is resolved, nothing can change what's going to happen to it.
 If it's resolved with a non-promise value, it's fulfilled with that value and that's that.
 If it's resolved to a promise, it's going to follow that other promise and that's that.
 You can't change its resolution, or reject it directly.

 ### Three ways to resolve a promise
 1. calling the resolve function you get from new Promise and